Step 1 – Financing and Fundraising:

 - Create flyers/posters for the conference.

 - Design can be done by a member of your organization.
-If you need assistance with materials, contact the Dean of Students Office.
+If you need assistance with materials, contact the Dean of Students Office at least two weeks in advance..

 - Flyers can be printed by the HLS Copy Center or by an outside vendor such as Kinko’s/Anchor Press.